 Summary tables of effort (trawl fisheries - hours trawled, longline fisheries - number of hooks set, other gears-units appropriate to the gear) and total catches by year, gear-type, season and area.
 With respect to area, data should be provided, at a minimum, by the sub-areas at annex 1 of these guidelines.

 Brief description of significant changes and new developments in fisheries over the past year.

+A map of fishing activities, at an appropriate temporal and spatial resolution.

 Example: